What is hypothyroidism?

 What are the symptoms of hypothyroidism?

-The symptoms of hypothyroidism in children are different than in adults.
-The following are the late symptoms of the disorder.
-However, each child may experience symptoms differently, and often the symptoms are not seen at all.
-This is why all infants should be screened for low thyroid.
-Symptoms may include:
+The symptoms of hypothyroidism are often vague early on, but the following are some late symptoms of the disorder.
+Each child may experience symptoms differently, and often the symptoms are not seen at all.
+This is why all newborns should be screened for hypothyroidism.

 - Jaundice (yellowing of the skin, eyes, and mucous membranes).